spiceai/cookbook/delta-lake/README.md

    cd delta_lake_demo
    ```

-2. Run the following command to set AWS secrets to access Delta Lake table in s3.
+2. Run the following command to set AWS secrets to access the Delta Lake table in S3.

    ```bash
    export AWS_ACCESS_KEY_ID=<your-aws-access-key-id>
    export AWS_SECRET_ACCESS_KEY=<your-aws-secret-access-key>
    ```

-3. Configure the spicepod.yaml as following, replace the `<s3://my_bucket/path/to/s3/delta/table/>` with the actual delta lake table path in S3.
+3. Configure the `spicepod.yaml` as following, replacing the `<s3://my_bucket/path/to/s3/delta/table/>` with the Delta Lake table path in S3.

    ```yaml
    version: v1